 8. SAVE ENERGY.

 Did you know today’s farms use more energy than any other single industry?
 Amazing but true.
 Farms eat up 12 percent of the country’s total energy supply.
 But you can make a difference.
-Growing your own food helps cut down on overall energy use.
+Growing your own garden helps cut down on overall energy use.

 9. FIGHT SOIL EROSION.